Florence Gell: Florence Gell Garden

 Plaque at The Village at Black Creek honouring Florence Gell for her public service with the Conservation Authority.

 On June 21, 1985, the Conservation Authority unveiled the Florence Gell Garden and plaque on the grounds of Black Creek Village in recognition of Gell's "remarkable contribution to conservation".
-The attendees at the dedication ceremony included William Foster, Authority Chair; Alan Tonks, Mayor of the City of York; Edward Fulton, MPP and Authority member; and The Honourable Pauline Mills McGibbon, former Lieutenant Governor of Ontario.

 Conservation Foundation

 The Metropolitan Toronto and Region Conservation Foundation was incorporated in April 1961 as a charitable organization to raise and hold funds in support of the work of the Conservation Authority.
-Its name was changed to The Conservation Foundation of Greater Toronto in June 1990.
-(Note: Subsequent name changes: The Living City Foundation - 2011; Toronto and Region Conservation Foundation - 2018 operating, 2020 legal.)
-The impetus and first major project of the Foundation was the Albion Hills Conservation School.

-The Authority appointed Florence Gell to the Conservation Foundation in 1973.
+(Note: Subsequent name changes: 2011 - The Living City Foundation; 2018 operating, 2020 legal - Toronto and Region Conservation Foundation.)
+The Authority appointed Gell to the Conservation Foundation in 1973.
 Gell served as a Foundation Director (1973–1990), President (1985–1988), and Deputy Chair (1988–1990).
 She retired from the organization in October 1990.

-Upon her retirement, Florence Gell was given the honour of Director Emeritus of the Conservation Foundation for "outstanding and long-term service" with the organization.
-She was one of the first two persons (Note: The other honouree was Edna Gardner who had retired Feb 1990.
-She had been a Director of the Foundation since 1967.) to receive this honorary position, which was created in 1990.
+Upon her retirement, Gell was named Director Emeritus of the Conservation Foundation for "outstanding and long-term service" with the organization.